Supersymmetric quantum mechanics and the Riemann hypothesis: The Riemann Hypothesis

 In 1859, Riemann \cite{riemann} made a conjecture regarding the nontrivial zeros of the Riemann zeta function, known as the Riemann hypothesis.
 The Riemann hypothesis is directly associated with the understanding of the distribution of prime numbers, which are the building blocks of all numbers.
-The connection between the zeta function and prime numbers was made by Euler \cite{edwards,titchmarsh}.
+The connection between the zeta function and prime numbers was made by Euler in the following form \cite{edwards,titchmarsh}.